Love Sick (Thai TV series)

-Love Sick: The Series (รักวุ่น วัยรุ่นแสบ) is a Thai television series aired by Channel 9 since 2014.
+Love Sick: The Series (รักวุ่น วัยรุ่นแสบ) is a Thai BL television series aired by Channel 9 since 2014.
 It is an adaptation of the original Thai Boys Love novel Love Sick: The Chaotic Lives of Blue Shorts Guys written by INDRYTIMES.
-The series stars Chonlathorn Kongyingyong, Nawat Phumphothingam, Luangsodsai Anupart, Chindavanich Primrose, Charnmanoon Pannin, and Vachiravit Paisarnkulwong.
+The series stars Chonlathorn Kongyingyong, Nawat Phumphotingam, Luangsodsai Anupart, Chindavanich Primrose, Charnmanoon Pannin, and Vachiravit Paisarnkulwong.

 The first season aired in Thailand on July 6, 2014 and ended on September 21, 2014.
 A second season was ordered to air in 2015 with 36 episodes, up from the 12 episodes in the first season.
 In April 2019, the main characters, Noh (Captain Chonlathorn) and Phun (Nawat Phumphothingam), appeared in the 3-part miniseries Reminders.

 The first season of Love Sick is notable for adapting many tropes from Japanese yaoi and for beginning the boom in Thai series exploring "Boys Love".

+A 2024 remake of the series titled Love Sick 2024 starring Progress Passawish Thamasungkeeti and Almond Poomsuwan Suwansatit premiered on Channel 9 and YouTube on September 14, 2024, at 23:00 ICT (11:00 pm).

-Plot Summary
+Plot summary

 Season 1 (2014)

 Lovesick The Series explores the experiences of students attending an all-male college called Friday College.
 The series centers on the budding love story between Noh, (Chonlathorn Kongyingyong) the president of Friday College's music club, and Phun, (Nawat Phumphotingam) the vice president of Friday College's student council.

 Phun has a dilemma: despite having a girlfriend, his father insists on him dating the daughter of one of his friends.
 Phun decides to get his little sister, Pang, to help him convince their father to change his mind.
 Pang is obsessed with boy's love novels, so Phun comes up with a plan to win her support.
 He decides to convince Pang that he has a boyfriend.

 Due to unforeseen circumstances, Noh discovers that his music club's budget is short, and they need money to purchase new drums.
 Noh rushes to the student council in search of help and finds Phun, the vice president of the student council.
 He lays out his case and Phun decides he has found the perfect candidate for his plan.

 Phun asks Noh to be his fake boyfriend in exchange for help with his music club budget.
 Noh is unwilling at first, but when he shows up at Phun's house, the plan goes as Phun intended and Pang is convinced they are a couple.
 She agrees to help Phun with their father.
 Through the first season, the story revolves around the many adventures Noh and Phun encounter.
 Their relationship changes through these experiences and eventually, the two 17-year-old boys fall in love with each other.

 Supporting Phun and Noh's story are: